This McTiernan line originated with James McTernan and his son Hugh

 McTernans.
 The Rockfield McTernan line are related to the

-Heapstown McTernan via the maternal link through the O'Connor line.
+Heapstown McTernan via the maternal link through the O'Connor line and

 to have died